cheminfo/eln-docs/docs/30_structural_analysis/mass/30_mf-from-monoisotopic-mass/README.md

 ## Pubchem candidates

-Using the button ‘Pubchem candidates’ you are able to list all the possible molecular formula that yields to the desired monoisotopic mass with the defined precision.
+Using the button `Pubchem candidates` you are able to list all the possible molecular formula that yields to the desired monoisotopic mass with the defined precision.
+The right column will redirect you to the corresponding PubChem web page.

 ![pubchem_list](images/pubchem_list.png)